shadylanebees/3FrameMatingNuc/README.md

 _**This project has been placed in the Public Domain**_ as a thanks to all those very open, sharing and kind beekeepers all throughout the world, the open source software developers, including those who provide CAD software and slicing software, and to those who develop open source 3d printing machines.
 Kudos to you all!

 I would also like to encourage additional contributors to add to the project as they desire.
 I'm sure there's lots of ideas out there.
+If you want to contribute and are familiar with OpenSCAD, please let me know.
 Additional ideas that I have is a screened bottom, and other venting as needed (I live in a very moist climate)

 DO NOTE: Working on this during the 2016/2017 winter - this HAS NOT been tried or tested as of yet.
 THIS IS EXPERIMENTAL This is a work in progress.
 The picture may not represent the latest version.